-Robert Gracia, of Richmond, is a realtor at Clayton Nash Real Estate.
-He is a member of the Texas Realtor Association, the National Realtor Association and a life member of the International Police Chief Association.
+Robert Gracia, of Richmond, is a realtor, a member of the Texas Realtor Association, the National Realtor Association and a life member of the International Police Chief Association.
 He is a public board member of the Texas Medical Board and a board member of Fort Bend Seniors Meals on Wheels.
 Gracia previously served the City of Rosenberg for 36 years as the city's longest tenured Police Chief and as City Manager.
 Gracia received a Bachelor of Science in business management from LeTourneau University, and graduated from the Federal Bureau of Investigation, 152nd Session, Wharton County Junior College Law Enforcement Academy, and the Champions School of Real Estate.

 Otoniel Cantu was one of the founders of the Fort Bend County Sheriffs’ Office Civil Service in 2012, where he helped adopt the Civil Service Commission’s Rules and Regulations.